 Go back in time at Hozenji Temple

 is probably one of the smallest temples you’ll see in Japan, but it’ll likely be the most memorable.
 Right in the middle of crowded Namba is the last place you’d expect to find solitude, but Hozenji manages to be a serene oasis in the middle of this neon jungle.
 The Buddha kept at Hozenji is covered with a thick layer of moss because of the constant stream of prayers and subsequent splashes of water thrown in his direction.
-The alleyways surrounding Hozenji hearkens back to an older Osaka with cobblestone streets and noren cloth covered entryways.
+The alleyways surrounding Hozenji hark back to an older Osaka, with cobblestone streets and noren-cloth-covered entryways.

 Drink craft beer at Osaka Shochikuza Theatre

 Tachibana is on the second basement floor of Osaka’s only Kabuki theatre, Shochikuza, and it’s the only theatre with a beer brewery on site (Kabuki is a traditional Japanese drama with highly stylised song, mime and dance).
 One of the first Osaka-brewed beers, Dotonbori has been around since 1996, and Tachibana is one of the only restaurants to have it on tap.
 Plus it has an excellent reputation for its seafood and its tofu.
 Tofu and beer might seem like a strange combination, but in Japan, it works.

 Eat Kansai-style sukiyaki at Kitamura